gnodking7/WDAnepv/README.md

 $$\mathbf{C}_b(\mathbf{P}_k) =\widehat{\mathbf{C}}_b(\mathbf{P}_k)\widehat{\mathbf{C}}^T_b(\mathbf{P}_k)\quad\mbox{and}\quad\mathbf{C}_w(\mathbf{P}_k)=\widehat{\mathbf{C}}_w(\mathbf{P}_k) \widehat{\mathbf{C}}^T_w(\mathbf{P}_k)$$
 where $\widehat{\mathbf{C}}_b(\mathbf{P}_k)$ and $\widehat{\mathbf{C}}_w(\mathbf{P}_k)$ have columns
 $$\sqrt{{T}\_{ij}^{c,c'}(\mathbf{P}_k)}(\mathbf{x}_i^c-\mathbf{x}_j^{c'})\quad\mbox{and}\quad\sqrt{{T}\_{ij}^{c,c}(\mathbf{P}_k)}(\mathbf{x}_i^c-\mathbf{x}_j^{c})$$
 respectively.
 As level-3 BLAS subroutines, the matrix-matrix multiplications are far more efficient than the original double sums of outer products, which is level-2 BLAS subroutines.
-See [44] for detailed explanations on level-3 BLAS.
+See [7] for detailed explanations on level-3 BLAS.
 * After the cross-covariance matrices $\mathbf{C}_b(\mathbf{P}_k)$ and $\mathbf{C}_w(\mathbf{P}_k)$ are efficiently computed by level-3 BLAS, WDA-nepv solves a trace-ratio optimization.
-Note that, mathematically, this is equivalent to solving LDA.
-Another NEPv is associated with trace-ratio optimization [55].
+Note that, mathematically, the formulation is the same as that of LDA.
+Another NEPv is associated with trace-ratio optimization.

 Both NEPvs (one for Acc-SK and another for trace-ratio) are solved efficiently by the self-consistent field (SCF) iteration, which iteratively fixes the vector-dependence of the matrices and solves the standard eigenvalue problem.
 See [1] for explicit formulations of the NEPvs and detailed explanation of the implementation of SCF iterations.